 Swollen joints can often make it harder to perform ordinary day to day tasks, which can be frus-trating!
 Excessive swelling may also cause a reduced range of motion around the joint.3

-Treatments for swollen joints may include:
+Treatments for swollen joints

 – Taking over-the-counter anti-inflammatory medication such as ibuprofen.4